mlsanigeria/AI-Hacktober-MLSA/CONTRIBUTING.md

 From your terminal:

-Clone the repository and name as `AI-Hacktober-MLSA`
+Clone your forked repository and name as `AI-Hacktober-MLSA`

 ```
 git clone https://github.com/mlsanigeria/AI-Hacktober-MLSA.git